'Book Senator Hoffman to speak': DFL state senator's consulting firm raises ethical questions

 "Imagine the dynamic synergy of industry expertise and political acumen.
 Senator John Hoffman, alongside Hoffman Strategic Advisors, brings a unique blend of public service insights and strategic business brilliance.
 When you book our speaker duo, you're not just hosting an event; you're orchestrating an unforgettable experience," read a blurb on Hoffman's consulting website.

 But after the Star Tribune questioned him about it late last week, Hoffman scrubbed most mentions of his Senate status and the Capitol photo from the website.
-He said in an interview that he always considers himself a senator and that he hadn't thought about the optics of promoting his position on his personal website.
-But, Hoffman said, "I see what you're saying," in regard to the concerns being raised.
+He said in an interview that he always considers himself a senator and he hadn't thought about the optics of promoting his position on his personal website.
+Hoffman acknowledged the concerns being raised and said he's made no money from the business.

-Hamline University political science Prof. David Schultz reviewed Hoffman's website and said he thought it looked like the senator was "using his official position for the purposes of potential personal financial gain."
+Hamline University political science Prof. David Schultz reviewed Hoffman's website before it changed and said he thought it looked like the senator was "using his official position for the purposes of potential personal financial gain."

 Hoffman told the Star Tribune his consulting firm hasn't had any paying clients to date, despite listing Hoffman Strategic Advisors as a source of income on his economic disclosure with the Minnesota Campaign Finance Board.